 City of Moab and Grand County

-- E-bikes are allowed on all surface streets and within designated bike lanes.
+- E-bikes are allowed on all surface streets, and within

 Forest Service Lands